29/03/2024

 New entrance pavilion gives UZ Gent a new face

 A temporary entrance building gives UZ Gent a fresh face.
 With this new reception area, the hospital takes an important step in the master plan Project U, which includes a new main building centrally located on the campus.
 In a few years, this will provide space for a permanent reception area.
 In the meantime, the temporary entrance building already brings together the two separate reception areas and administrations.
-VK architects+engineers, part of Sweco, is assisting UZ Gent in this ambitious renewal of the university hospital campus.
+Sweco is assisting UZ Gent in this ambitious renewal of the university hospital campus.

 UZ Gent welcomes patients and visitors with comfort and light